loda-lang/loda-programs/programs/oeis/list1.md

 * [A126565](http://oeis.org/A126565) ([L15 program](A126565.asm)): a(n) = ceiling(sin(n)*cos(n)).
 * [A126587](http://oeis.org/A126587) ([L09 program](A126587.asm)): a(n) = number of integer lattice points inside the right-angle triangle with legs 3n and 4n (and hypotenuse 5n).
 * [A126644](http://oeis.org/A126644) ([L15 program](A126644.asm)): a(n) is the number of integers k less than 10^n such that the decimal representation of k lacks the digits 1,2,3,4,5,6 and at least one of digits 7,8,9.
+* [A126645](http://oeis.org/A126645) ([L12 program](A126645.asm)): a(n) is the number of integers k less than 10^n such that the decimal representation of k lacks the digits 1,2,3,4 and 5, at least one of digits 6,7 and at least one of digits 8,9.
 * [A126646](http://oeis.org/A126646) ([L06 program](A126646.asm)): a(n) = 2^(n+1) - 1.
 * [A126664](http://oeis.org/A126664) ([L09 program](A126664.asm)): Continued fraction expansion of sqrt(3)/2.
 * [A126811](http://oeis.org/A126811) ([L22 program](A126811.asm)): Duplicate of A098108.